nginxinc/kubernetes-ingress/deployments/helm-chart/README.md

 `controller.reportIngressStatus.annotations` | The annotations of the leader election configmap. | {}
 `controller.pod.annotations` | The annotations of the Ingress Controller pod. | {}
-`controller.appprotect.enable` | Enables the App Protect module in the Ingress Controller. | false `rbac.create` | Configures RBAC. | true
+`controller.appprotect.enable` | Enables the App Protect module in the Ingress Controller. | false `controller.readyStatus.enable` | Enables liveness endpoint `"/nginx-ready"`.
+The endpoint returns a success code when NGINX has loaded all the config after startup. | false
+ `controller.readyStaus.port` | The HTTP port for the liveness endpoint | 8081
+`rbac.create` | Configures RBAC. | true
 `prometheus.create` | Expose NGINX or NGINX Plus metrics in the Prometheus format. | false `prometheus.port` | Configures the port to scrape the metrics. | 9113